The parish of Murragh can trace its official existence to 1199 when a decree of Pope Innocent III granted a Charter to the Diocese of Cork.

 By this time it was used for Protestant worship, which leads one to ask where did Catholics worship in the pre-Penal times?
 Today, most of Murragh church and a portion of the graveyard, have been washed away by the unceasing currents of the Bandon River.
 For further reading on Murragh, a detailed account of the history of it’s church and graveyard can be found in the 2017 publication ‘Murragh A Place of Graves’

-In 1731 Report of the State of Popery Solomon Foley found “no reputed mass house or popish chapel in ye parish of Murragh.”
-With the easing of the penal laws, a new church for Catholic worship was erected in 1793/94 on the southern side of the present graveyard.
+In the 1731 Report of the State of Popery, Solomon Foley found “no reputed mass house or popish chapel in ye parish of Murragh.”
+With the easing of the penal laws, a new church for Catholic worship was erected in 1793/94 on the southern side of the present graveyard at Newcestown.
 Lewis, writing in 1837 described it as “a spacious structure.”
 However, only 34 years later, when Fr.
 Jeremiah Cummins was appointed Parish Priest, he found the parish buildings in a very bad state of repair, as we can read in extracts from a letter he wrote to the Cork Examiner.